JeremieLitzler/journal/docs/posts/2022-09-28-grow-garlic-charles-dowing/README.md

 _Credits: [Gardening Chores](https://www.gardeningchores.com/hardneck-vs-softneck-garlic/)_

-Soft-necks garlic are harvested about 2-3 weeks earlier than hard-neck garlics.
+Softneck garlic is harvested about 2-3 weeks earlier than hardneck garlic.

-A feature that you may like to have from the hard-neck garlic is the cloves tend to be larger and therefore easier to peel.
+A feature that you may like from the hardneck garlic is the cloves tend to be bigger and therefore easier to peel.

 ## How to plant

 You need to space each plant by 10 cm and row by 30 cm apart.

-Planting will happen in October on average, but it can happen from mid-september to end of december.
+Planting will happen in October on average, but it can happen from mid-September to the end of December.
 However, the earlier, the better the crops.

 The steps to plant are quite easy:

-1. Take the best bulbs from the year before, [try to start from one organic bulb in your local supermarket](../2022-09-22-supermarket-garlic-for-seed-charles-dowing/README.md), preferrably organic.
+1. Take the best bulbs from the year before, [try to start from one organic bulb in your local supermarket](../2022-09-22-supermarket-garlic-for-seed-charles-dowing/README.md), preferably organic.
 2. Use a wood stick to make a 2-3 cm hole.
 3. Sow each clove the same way they were growing in the bulb.
 4. Cover over and you are done.